 A blog that does nothing but share pure advice posts is not something you may subscribe to after you have read all the advice you wanted.
 I know that many of you reading my blog are well aware of my language learning advice by now, but you stick around to see how my project will turn out.
 This story gives me loads of things to blog and vlog about, without necessarily having to “educate” people – sometimes the narrative itself is all people want to see.

 I know plenty of my readers are very accomplished language learners – some much more than I am, and that's OK because I can still have a unique story worth following.

 A few things you'll have heard me mention in the video above is that I encourage people to become Youtube partners (and then disable the advertising option) for the benefits you get from it, and then to make sure the start of your video is a good teaser with a summary of what the entire video is, and then if possible have an animation or jingle, like they have on TV shows.

 You can also branch out and try to work well on other social media platforms.
 There are so many ways that you may not have considered that can help you spread your message in a unique way!

 I hope this sidebar to talk about my blogging philosophy was interesting!
 As I said, I have big plans for next year (after learning Japanese) that I can't wait to share with you.

 Until then, I hope you continue to read along and watch along with my Japanese video updates!

-I plan to attend the Polyglot Conference in Berlin next June too, so what kind of talk would you like me to give while there?
+I plan to attend the Polyglot Gathering in Bratislava next June too, so what kind of talk would you like me to give while there?
 Something similar to the theme of this post and the video, or something related to my language learning projects?
 Let me know your ideas in the comments below!